55 Preparedness Items

 18. Candles.
 All sizes.
 Not only for light at night, but can be used to heat small items up in small cookware.

 19. Can Opener.
-Without many of these you will have a bad time trying to get your canned food out.
+Without these you will have a hard time opening your canned food.

 20. Basic Tools.
 This includes hammers, screwdrivers, saws, axes, utility knives, scissors.
 Anything extra that you can store from your

 21. Handyman’s Hardware Assortment.
 Assortment of screws, nuts and bolts, wire, nails, etc. Store in clear jars with lids or in original packages.